Bmithbs/Digital-Life-BF/README.md

 - [x] GPT Memory
 - [x] Memory information set
+- [x] The problem of token limitation
 - [ ] Memory Selector (Use Agent)
-- [ ] Autonomous simulation of conversational style (Can refer to the GirlfriendGPT)
+- [ ] Autonomous simulation of conversational style (Can refer to the GirlfriendGPT; In the ingestion precessing)
 - [ ] Streaming output
+- [ ] Construct a web UI
-- [ ] docker deployment
+- [ ] Docker deployment (This may be complated after the UI)
-- [ ] The problem of token limitation
+- [ ] Add agents

 ## Upgrade log